SkyBox Labs

 SkyBox Labs Inc. is a Canadian video game developer located in Burnaby, British Columbia.
-Founded in 2011 by Derek MacNeil, Shyang Kong and Steven Silvester formerly from EA Vancouver, they are mostly known for their work with Xbox Game Studios on the Halo, Age of Empires and Minecraft franchises.
+The company was founded in 2011 by former members of EA Vancouver, including Derek MacNeil, Shyang Kong, and Steven Silvester.
+They are mostly known for their work with Xbox Game Studios on the Halo, Age of Empires, and Minecraft franchises.

 History

 Formation

-SkyBox Labs co-founders, Derek MacNeil, Shyang Kong and Steven Silvester worked together at EA Vancouver from 2004 to 2010 on the FIFA, Need for Speed, NBA Live and NHL franchises, where MacNeil was development director while Kong was senior producer and Silvester technical director, when they decided to set up an independent studio in Burnaby, Vancouver.
+SkyBox Labs co-founders, Derek MacNeil, Shyang Kong, and Steven Silvester, worked together at EA Vancouver from 2004 to 2010 on the FIFA, Need for Speed, NBA Live, and NHL franchises, where MacNeil was development director, while Kong was senior producer, and Silvester as technical director, when they decided to set up an independent studio in Burnaby, Vancouver.

-Initially being a contract-based studio, in the year of its founding SkyBox Labs signed an agreement with publisher Microsoft Studios (late renamed to Xbox Game Studios), which liked the studio and its culture, being a partner publisher of SkyBox, outhough not owning them.
+Initially being a contract-based studio, in the year of its founding SkyBox Labs signed an agreement with publisher Microsoft Studios (late renamed to Xbox Game Studios), which liked the studio and its culture, being a partner publisher of SkyBox, although not owning them.